py5coding/py5book/reference/sketch_display_width.md

 # display_width

-System variable that stores the width of the entire screen display.
+Variable that stores the width of the entire screen display.

 ## Examples